Khilafatul Muslimin

-Khilafatul Muslimin (خلافة المسلمين, "Caliphate of Muslims", also known by its abbreviation KM) was a Pan-Islamist mass organization based in Bandar Lampung, Indonesia led by Abdul Qodir Hasan Baraja.
-Claiming to be a non-violent movement, it advocates for establishment of worldwide caliphate above nations.
-The organization came into public attention when members of the organization spread pamphlets about the rise of caliphate in Jakarta on early June 2022.
-As the result, many of its members were arrested and Abdul Qodir Hasan were detained by Indonesian National Police.
+Khilafatul Muslimin (خلافة المسلمين, "Caliphate of Muslims", also known by its abbreviation KM) was a Pan-Islamist organization based in Bandar Lampung, Indonesia led by Abdul Qodir Hasan Baraja.
+Claiming to be a non-violent movement, it advocated for the establishment of a worldwide caliphate above nations.
+The organization came to public attention when its members spread pamphlets about the rise of caliphate in Jakarta in early June 2022.
+As a result, many of its members were arrested and Abdul Qodir Hasan was detained by Indonesian National Police.

 The group is splinter group of Darul Islam.
 The organization has strong ties to Hizb-ut-Tahrir Indonesia, which already banned in 2017 by Indonesia government, and potentially affiliated with Islamic State of Iraq and the Levant.

-Remaining members of the East Lampung branch of Khilafatul Muslimin declared to disband themselves and what remained from the organization, on 13 June 2022.
-Followed by branches at Jakarta, Jepara, Wonogiri, Kaur, and other places.
-Local ban also imposed in Maros Regency, and Jakarta.
+Remaining members of the East Lampung branch of Khilafatul Muslimin announced their disbanding on 13 June 2022.
+This was followed by branches in Jakarta, Jepara, Wonogiri, Kaur, and other places.
+Local bans were also imposed in Maros Regency, and Jakarta.

-The organization is outlawed on 24 January 2023 by the court decision and its top leadership including Baraja sentenced with imprisonment.
+The organization was outlawed on 24 January 2023 by the court decision and senior leadership including Baraja sentenced to imprisonment.